Frequently Asked Questions

 Is there a log fire?

 Yes!
-Each lodge has a log burner in the common room, perfect for cozy evenings.
+Each lodge has a log burner in the lounge, perfect for cozy evenings.
 Logs aren’t provided, so please bring plenty (about one bag for two nights), along with kindling, firelighters, and matches.

 Is the lodge accessible in the snow?